World Miracle Church

 In 1976 David Du Plessis brought Robert McAlister into those dialogues, who was leading a major revival in Brazil among Catholics and Pentecostals alike.
 McAlister was the son of the former General Superintendent of the Pentecostal Assemblies of Canada (the Canadian branch of The Assemblies of God).

 Those dialogues continued from 1976-1978 under Pope Paul VI and for a brief tenure under Pope John Paul II into 1979.
 In 1978 Robert McAlister felt strongly that it was time for there to be the first 'Pentecostal Bishop', the term being the correct Biblical one for oversees in the church.
 As a result David Du Plessis recommended that he seek special recognition from the Vatican to be sanctioned a bishop with special privileges to be a bridge between Rome and the Pentecostal denominations.

-With Du Plessis and Meares themselves not being bishops the ceremony was mostly symbolic, but in 1978 they went to Brazil to ordain McAlister as a bishop.
-However, during the late 1978 dialogues when Pope Paul VI heard of the ceremony, he saw it as a gesture of genuine desire to identify with the historical church and defended the actions of the three Pentecostals, calling for McAlister and Du Plessis to be brought before him for commissioning as 'bishops of special recognition and rights' thereby establishing them both as direct descendants of apostolic succession.
+In 1978, although Du Plessis and Meares themselves were not bishops, thereby making the ceremony mostly symbolic, they went to Brazil to ordain McAlister as a bishop.
+However, when Pope Paul VI heard of the ceremony, he saw it as a gesture of genuine desire to identify with the historical church and defended the actions of the three Pentecostals, calling for McAlister and Du Plessis to be brought before him for commissioning as 'bishops of special recognition and rights' thereby establishing them both as direct descendants of apostolic succession.